kubeflow/website/content/en/docs/components/katib/hyperparameter.md

      alt="Trials that ran during the experiment"
      class="mt-3 mb-3 border border-info rounded">

-1. You can click on trial name to see metrics for the particular trial:
+1. You can click on trial name to get metrics for the particular trial:

    <img src="/docs/images/katib/katib-random-example-trial-info.png"
      alt="Trials that ran during the experiment"